vk2diy/mister-muller/README.md

 #### Power supply

-I found an existing AC220V to DC24V power supply capable of outputting 5A which should be more than enough to run the system.
+I found an existing AC220V to DC24V power supply lying around that was capable of outputting 5A which should be more than enough to run the system.
+It probably came from an old screen or appliance.

+#### Replacement spindle motor

+For the replacement motor, I obtained the [XD-3420](https://www.amazon.com.au/dp/B0B21YW465) (AUD$27).

+At 24V this is supposed to be 7000RPM, draw 0.5A of current, and provide 2kgf.cm.
+This should be fine.

+Relatively high end CNC systems like to advertise 'high speed machining' (HSM) which is a great way to get through metal faster under certain conditions, however most of even these systems max out at something like 12K-20K RPM.
+So 7K is quite alright.
+The cutting tool, work holding, tool path, feed rate, and frankly CNC programmer knowledge are probably more important than the raw spindle speed.

+Additionally, the motor may be powered in reverse to obtain CCW rotation, although it is unlikely we will actually reverse the spindle as this is probably reasonably characterized as a fairly complex and relatively uncommon feature for an entry level CNC machine for a variety of reasons including electronic impact, safety considerations for low end chucks and collets, and milling process concerns.

 #### Spindle control